tfiers/tomasfiers.net/content/_index.md

 I am an engineer working in neuroscience research, where I apply maths and write software.
 I love to make music and to dance (swing, balfolk, ..)

-I often think about: "How can we give scientists more insight into their own and others' code?".
+"How can we give scientists more insight into their own and others' code?" is a question I often wonder about.

 {{% /sidepic %}}